dahvida/AIC_Finder/README.md

 Code and scripts to employ Minimum Variance Sampling Analysis (MVS-A) to find Assay Interfering Compounds (AIC) in High Throughput Screening data.

 ## Repository structure
-- [Datasets:](Datasets) Contains all processed datasets used in this study as .csv files
+- [Datasets:](Datasets) Contains all processed datasets used in this study as .csv files.
-- [Raw_data:](Raw_data) Contains the raw HTS assays used to generate the processed datasets for the analysis
+- [Raw_data:](Raw_data) Contains the raw HTS assays used to generate the processed datasets for the analysis.
-- [Scripts:](Scripts) Contains all scripts and utility functions used to reproduce the results and use the tool
+- [Scripts:](Scripts) Contains all scripts and utility functions used to reproduce the results and use the tool.
-- [Results:](Results) Contains the performance metrics calculated by the *eval_pipeline.py* script
+- [Results:](Results) Contains the performance metrics calculated by the *eval_pipeline.py* script.
-- [Logs:](Logs) Contains the raw predictions from each approach, dataset statistics, metadata and their change as a result of preprocessing
+- [Logs:](Logs) Contains the raw predictions from each approach, dataset statistics, metadata and a log of the changes from assay preprocessing.

 ## Installation
 All necessary packages can be installed via conda from the [environment.yml](environment.yml) file.